 In addition voriconazole has been associated with photosensitivity skin reaction.
+An increased risk of skin toxicity with concomitant use of methotrexate, a drug associated with ultraviolet (UV) reactivation has been observed.
+There is a potential for this risk to be observed with other drugs associated with UV reactivation.
 It is recommended that patients, including children avoid exposure to direct sunlight during voriconazole treatment and use measures such as protective clothing and sunscreen with high sun protection factor (SPF).